Adorablesally/github.io/README.md

 Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.

 **Project Description:**
-This project focuses on the analysis of a comprehensive dataset containing detailed information about approximately 11,000 football players.
+This project focuses on the analysis of a comprehensive dataset containing detailed information OF 307 football players.
 The primary objective is to utilize SQL for extracting meaningful insights regarding player demographics, performance metrics, and other relevant attributes.
 Database Design and Implementation: Develop a relational database schema to effectively store and manage the football players' data, ensuring normalization and referential integrity.
 Data Analysis Using SQL: Execute SQL queries to analyze various aspects of the dataset, including: Player demographics (e.g., age, nationality).
 Performance metrics (e.g., ratings, positions).
 Financial attributes (e.g., wages, market value).
 Insight Extraction: Identify patterns and trends within the data, such as: Nationalities with the highest representation among players.
 Correlation between player attributes and performance metrics.
 Distribution of players across different clubs and leagues.